yusacetin/prompter/README.md

     export PS1="$(echo "\bold{ \red{[} \blue{\u} \red{@} \purple{\h} \S \cyan{\W} \red{]}\green{\\$} \space}" | ./prompter)"

 to reduce the number of steps.
 I'm aware of how inconvenient this is and will work on a way to automate it ~when~ if I feel like it.

+If you want to use the characters { or } in your prompt you should escape them with \\ in your input.
+If passing input string as an argument you should escape with \\\\.
+To include \\ in your prompt you should always escape with \\\\.

 ### List of Commands and Custom Attributes
 | Command       | Function                             |